eclipse-langium/langium-website/hugo/content/tutorials/generation_in_the_web.md

 };
 ```

 Now the generator is cleanly separated from our CLI, and thus from our file system dependencies.
-At this point we're ready to write up a custom commmand handler, and invoke our generator API through it.
+At this point we're ready to write up a custom command handler, and invoke our generator API through it.

 ## Adding a Custom LSP Command Handler to Langium